-We wouldn’t have discovered OKO okonomiyaki if we hadn’t had such an unsuccessful time with finding somewhere to eat.
-We had a day of exploring Osaka castle grounds and Shinsekai and had planned on having dinner at a restaurant close by, however that didn’t go to plan.
+We wouldn’t have discovered OKO okonomiyaki if we hadn’t had such an unsuccessful time finding somewhere to eat.
+We had a day of exploring Osaka castle grounds and Shinsekai and had planned on having dinner at a restaurant close by, however, that didn’t go to plan.

 The restaurant

-OKO okonomiyaki is on a second floor of of a building.
-A very small, fun and quirky restaurant ran from 6pm to 2am by one girl, 7 days a week.
+OKO okonomiyaki is on the second floor of a building.
+A very small, fun and quirky restaurant ran from 6 pm to 2 am by one girl, 7 days a week.
 The restaurant is full of colour and there’s so much going on.
 Every time you look around, you find something new.
 It plays retro music and TV, and just generally has a cool, friendly vibe.

 The restaurant serves meat but has a vegan and vegetarian menu.
 The drinks are based on the honour system.
 You serve yourself the drinks and just let her know what you had when you go up to pay.